MicrosoftDocs/azure-reference-other/studio-module-reference/export-data.md

   - `Export-AmlExperimentGraph` exports a definition of the complete experiment to a JSON file.
   - `Download-AmlExperimentNodeOutput` lets you extract the information provided on the output ports of any module.

-    For more information, see [PowerShell Module for Azure Machine Learning Studio](https://github.com/hning86/azuremlps).
+    For more information, see [PowerShell Module for Azure Machine Learning Studio (classic)](https://github.com/hning86/azuremlps).

 ## How to configure Export Data